arm/remoteproc-runtime/docs/OCI_COMPLIANCE.md

 ## Architectural Philosophy

-The remoteproc-runtime demonstrates that OCI's value extends beyond traditional container isolation.
+The Remoteproc Runtime demonstrates that OCI's value extends beyond traditional container isolation.
 By implementing the core OCI operations and state model, it enables:

 1. **Unified tooling**: Use Docker, Podman, Kubernetes to deploy firmware
 2. **Standard packaging**: Container images for firmware distribution